Giov3ss/PowerProtein/README.md

 </details>
 <hr>

-### Design Elements
-🚀 **merit & beyhond**

-- list out the type of elements you want to use on your site, this will help you when choosing a framework and goes hand in hand when doing the wireframes.
-If you did something out of the ordinary, or think something was particularly clever, add a sentence and a screenshot or reference the file the code or css is in.

-> - desktop navigation
-> - mobile navigation
-> - footer
-> - containers/cards
-> - buttons
-> - text input
-> - textarea inputs
-> - dropdowns
-> - modals/layers
-> - check boxes
-> - pagination
-> - date pickers
-> - maps
-> - images
-> - tooltips
-> - icons
-> - tabbed content
-> - file pickers
-> - video players
-> - audio players

-### Animations and Transitions
-🚀 **merit & beyhond**

-- discuss any special animations or transitions you've programmed
-- special hover state effects

 ### Frameworks
 I chose to use Bootstrap for my website because it allowed me to quickly and easily create a responsive design that works well on different devices. the pre-designed templates and components also helped me to save time in the development process.